 Workers’ Comp Benefits

-If you get hurt due to getting assaulted on your lunch break, on the other hand, you may not be covered by worker’s comp, as fighting isn’t a normal approved part of your work duties.
+If you get hurt due to getting assaulted on your lunch break, on the other hand, you may not be covered by worker’s comp, as fighting isn’t considered a normal part of your work duties.
 However, in this case, a personal injury claim could result.

 If your SSDI benefits are offset, the amount by which SSDI is lowered is taxable.
 For example, let’s say you are getting $1,125 in SSDI, as well as $575 in worker’s compensation.
 If your average current earnings were over $2,125 per month, your SSDI is offset by worker’s comp.
 The amount by which it is reduced is subject to tax.